Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-A relatively short day but the first 14 miles are spent going uphill with the top of the climb marked by a tunnel about 1km long (bike lights advisable).
+A relatively short day but the first 14 miles are spent going uphill with the top of the climb marked by a tunnel about 0.9 km long (bike lights recommended).
 The descent should offer some scenic views of the coast.

 Day 10: Megazzeno to Marina di Ascea